AndreiCocan/DSL-ML-classif/Domain-Analysis.md

 **Tasks**
 - Load data
 - Scale data
-- Load a trained model
+- Define parameters for an algo
-- Train a model (with or without cross-validation)
+- Train a model (specifying algo and data to use)
 - Visualize the results

 **Entry data**